uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/mkl-rng-leapfrog.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::rng::leapfrog function generates random numbers in an engine with non-unit stride.
+oneapi::math::rng::leapfrog function generates random numbers in an engine with non-unit stride.
 This feature is particularly useful in distributing random numbers from the original stream across the stride buffers without generating the original random sequence with subsequent manual distribution. see `Figure "Leapfrog Method" <#rng_leapfrog>`__.

 .. container:: figtop
     :name: rng_leapfrog